gonzalo-cordova-pou/MLADHD/docs/related_work.md

 11. Vogelsang, Andreas, and Markus Borg.
 "Requirements engineering for machine learning: Perspectives from data scientists."
 2019 IEEE 27th International Requirements Engineering Conference Workshops (REW).
 IEEE, 2019.
 12. Reeves, Byron, Thomas Robinson, and Nilam Ram.
 "Time for the human screenome project."
 Nature 577.7790 (2020): 314-317.
 13. Suatap, Chayanin, and Karn Patanukhom.
 "Game genre classification from icon and screenshot images using convolutional neural networks."
 Proceedings of the 2019 2nd Artificial Intelligence and Cloud Computing Conference.
 2019.
-14. Ram, Nilam, et al. "Screenomics: A new approach for observing and studying individuals’ digital lives."
+14. :white_check_mark: Ram, Nilam, et al. "Screenomics: A new approach for observing and studying individuals’ digital lives."
 Journal of Adolescent Research 35.1 (2020): 16-50.
-15. Reeves, Byron, et al. "Screenomics: A framework to capture and analyze personal life experiences and the ways that technology shapes them."
+15. :white_check_mark: Reeves, Byron, et al. "Screenomics: A framework to capture and analyze personal life experiences and the ways that technology shapes them."
 Human–Computer Interaction 36.2 (2021): 150-201.
 16. Abdali, Sara, et al. "Identifying Misinformation from Website Screenshots."
 Proceedings of the International AAAI Conference on Web and Social Media.
 Vol. 15.
 2021.
 17. Cockburn, A., & McKenzie, B. (2001).
 What do web users do?
 An empirical analysis of web use.
 International Journal of Human-Computer Studies, 54(6), 903–922. doi:10.1006/ijhc.2001.0459 [Crossref], [Web of Science ®], [Google Scholar]
 18. Culjak, I., Abram, D., Pribanic, T., Dzapo, H., & Cifrek, M. (2012, May).
 A brief introduction to OpenCV.
 MIPRO, 2012 Proceedings of the 35th international convention, Opatija, Croatia, 2012 (pp. 1725–1730).
 IEEE.
 [Google Scholar]